-Municipal Separate Storm Sewer System (MS4) Permit: Discharges from municipal separate storm sewer systems are regulated under the Virginia Stormwater Management Act, the Virginia Stormwater Management Program (VSMP) Permit regulations, and the Clean Water Act as point source discharges.
-Stormwater discharges from Phase I (large and medium) municipal separate storm sewer systems are authorized under individual permits.
+Municipal Separate Storm Sewer System (MS4) Permit: Discharges from MS4 are regulated under the Virginia Stormwater Management Act, the Virginia Stormwater Management Program Permit regulations, and the Clean Water Act as point source discharges.
+Stormwater discharges from Phase I (large and medium) MS4 are authorized under individual permits.
 Under these permits, the MS4 owner/operator must implement a collective series of programs to reduce the discharge of pollutants from the given storm sewer system to the maximum extent practicable in a manner that protects the water quality of nearby streams, rivers, wetlands, and bays.